 In November 2009, the IASB published IFRS 9.
 The new requirements this standard introduced for classifying and measuring financial assets were supplemented in October 2010 by requirements for the measurement of financial liabilities and the derecognition of financial instruments.
 In November 2013, the IASB published amendments to IFRS 9 containing new rules on hedge accounting.
-These amendments allow early adoption of the requirement that fair value changes attributable to changes in the credit risk of a liability designated as at fair value through profit or loss be presented in other comprehensive income under certain conditions even if the other rules of IFRS 9 are not simultaneously applied.
+These amendments created the option, if particular criteria are met, of presenting changes in the credit risk of financial liabilities that are measured at fair value in comprehensive income rather than in profit or loss.
+It was possible to apply this principle at an earlier date, i.e. without implementing the other provisions of IFRS 9.
 In July 2014, the IASB issued the final version of IFRS 9.
 This contains revised regulations for classifying and measuring financial assets and, for the first time, rules on impairment charges for financial instruments.
 The expected loss model is now used to anticipate and recognize future losses as well as losses that have already been incurred.
 The new standard is to be applied for annual periods beginning on or after January 1, 2018.
 Earlier application is permitted.
 It has not yet been endorsed by the E.U.
-The LANXESS Group is currently evaluating the impact the application of this standard will have on its earnings, asset and financial position.
+The LANXESS Group is currently evaluating the impact that the application of this standard will have on its earnings, asset and financial position.